duration

 repeated n times along the non-singleton dimension of A. If

-n is a vector, it must have the same elemnts as A, in which
+n is a vector, it must have the same elements as A, in which

 case it specifies the number of times to repeat each corresponding